Painting Leads: Generate Calls for Your Business for Free

-The local pack takes up a large portion of SERP real estate and is one of the first place users look when selecting a painting company to contact.
+The local pack takes up a large portion of SERP real estate and is one of the first places users look when selecting a painting company to contact.
 Because of its prominence, your painting company must secure a spot in the local pack.

 The easiest way to demonstrate the importance of the local pack is to let the numbers do the talking:

 The local pack receives 44% of the total clicks on the SERP.
 (Source: Neil Patel) 46% of all Google searches are looking for local information.
-(Source: GoGulf) 58% of people search for a local business on their smartphone daily.
-(Source: HubSpot) Online reviews influence 67% of consumers.
-(Source: Moz)
+(Source: GoGulf) 58% of people search for a local business on their smartphone daily (Source: HubSpot).

-It’s simple—getting a spot in the local pack gets your painting company in front of more prospects, and in turn, results in more leads and sales.
+It’s simple—getting a spot in the local pack gets your painting company in front of more prospects and, in turn, results in more painting leads and sales.

 Let’s talk about how to get your painting company into the local pack now that you understand why it’s so important.
 While there isn’t a magic solution, there are definite steps you can take to increase your chances.

 1. Claim Your Google Business Profile

-Have you already claimed your painting company’s Google My Business (GMB) page?
+Have you already claimed your painting company’s Google Business Profile (GBP)?
 (If not, lie to me, go claim it right now, and we can pretend this never happened.)

-Without a claimed and optimized GMB, Google isn’t going to feature your painting company in the local pack.
+Without a claimed and optimized GBP, Google isn’t going to feature your painting company in the local pack.
 Let’s fix that.
-Along with claiming your Google My Business, make sure you’re also taking these additional factors into account to improve your chances:
+Along with claiming your Google Business Profile, make sure you’re also taking these additional factors into account to improve your chances:

-- Mobile-friendliness – With more and more people making searches from the convenience of their phone, it’s incredibly important that your website is mobile-friendly.
-There’s nothing more frustrating than opening a website, trying to click the menu, only to realize that the menu is designed for desktop.
+- Mobile-friendliness – With more and more people making searches from the convenience of their phones, it’s incredibly important that your website is mobile-friendly.
+There’s nothing more frustrating than opening a website and trying to click the menu, only to realize that the menu is designed for desktops.
 User experience is a critical factor that Google takes into consideration.
 Take the steps necessary to ensure your website is mobile friendly.